ansible-collections/community.zabbix/docs/PUBLISHING_TO_GALAXY.md

    ansible-galaxy collection build
    ansible-galaxy collection publish ./community-zabbix-$VERSION_HERE.tar.gz
    ```

+4. If 3. is not feasible for any reason then create a post in "Get Help" section of Ansible forum https://forum.ansible.com/c/help/6/none so somebody from admins can take a look and see/fix why new version has not been published to Galaxy (e.g. https://forum.ansible.com/t/access-to-collection/2295/4).

 After the version is published, verify it exists on the [Zabbix Collection Galaxy page](https://galaxy.ansible.com/community/zabbix).